 Which team has the most NBA Finals appearances?

-Which team has the most NBA Finals appearances? originally appeared on NBC Sports Chicago
+Which team has the most NBA Finals appearances? originally appeared on NBC Sports Bayarea

 Entering the season, six teams had never advanced to the NBA Finals.
 Cross one of those teams off the list.